 Problem Cause Solution Detector control unit does not start properly.
 Detector control unit is not powered.
 Check the User Documentation of the detector control unit (see section 3.2.3).
 Communication error, the detector is not found at startup.
 Data cable is not connected or defective.
 Check the connection between detector control unit and detector.
 Make sure that there is a direct, peer-to-peer connection between the detector control unit and the detector.
 Check that all cables are properly inserted and the fiber connectors are clean.
 Avoid tangling or strong bending of the data cables.
-Check the status of the LINK LED.
-If the detector control unit and the detector are powered and correctly connected, the LINK LED should be green (Takes up to 30 s after power up).
+Use the "Check Connections" function on the Web Interface to inspect the quality of the data connections.
+See the User Manual for details.
 Detector shuts down.
 Temperature or humidity error.
 Check that the detector is properly supplied with coolant and check the temperature of the coolant at the front panel of the thermal stabilization unit.
 Check the flow of nitrogen or dry air.
 Check the temperature of the detector using the SIMPLON API and wait until the detector cools down.
 Restart the detector again.
 The detector fails to turn on.
 The power cord is not connected or the plug is incompletely inserted.
 Connect the power cord firmly.
 Check the LED on the external power supply.
 The temperature is over the critical limit.
 The thermal protection was triggered.
 Check the thermal stabilization unit.
 The detector will power on again, as soon as the temperature is within the allowed operating conditions.
-Image acquisition not possible.
-Detector is not properly initialized.
-Initialize the detector via the SIMPLON API.
-(See API Reference)